open-zaak/open-zaak/docs/installation/config/cmis.rst

 CMIS adapter
 ============

-In a default installation of Open Zaak, any document created through the `Documenten API`_ are stored on disk and their metadata is stored in the database.
+In a default installation of Open Zaak, any documents created through the `Documenten API`_ are stored on disk and their metadata is stored in the database.
 However, it is also possible to store these documents in a Document Management System (DMS) using the CMIS standard.